davidagler/savecanvasdiscussion/README.md

 https://{school_abbreviation}.instructure.com/api/v1/courses/{course_id}/discussion_topics/{more_data}/view?include_new_entries=1&include_enrollment_state=1
 ```

 The {school_abbreviation} is the abbreviation for your school.
 You can typically view this abbreviation in a section of your CANVAS course.
 For example, the abbreviation for The Pennsylvania State University is "psu".
 The {course_id} is the course id for the section of the course.
 The {more_data} is the discussion id.
 You can get this by going to the discussion in Canvas and looking at the URL.
+You should save this JSON file.
+You can do this by right clicking in your browser and selecting "Save As".
+Save the file as a .json file.

 Next, you'll want to know the file path of the JSON file.
 When you run main.py, it will ask for a file path for the JSON file.
 Supply the file path and the script will run, creating a CSV file and TXT files.